Superman (serial): Special effects

 For Superman's flight sequences, Kirk Alyn spent an entire day painfully suspended by wires in front of a rear projection of moving clouds.
-Displeased with the results, Katzman fired the entire flight sequence production staff, and used an animated method to create Superman's flight sequences instead.
+Displeased with the results, Katzman fired the entire flight sequence production staff and used an animated method to create Superman's flight sequences instead.

 Due to the mix of animated and live-action footage, Superman's take-offs are almost always visible in the foreground, while his landings almost always occur behind objects, such as parked cars, rocks, and buildings.
-It was easier to shift from live footage of Kirk Alyn starting to take off, to animated footage, than it was to shift from an animated landing to live footage of the actor.
+It was easier to shift from live footage of Kirk Alyn starting to take off to animated footage than it was to shift from an animated landing to live footage of the actor.
 As a consequence of the need to hide Superman's landings, Superman frequently lands at some distance from where he wants to be, and must run to arrive on-scene.

 Budget limitations also dictated the frequent re-use of film footage, especially scenes of Superman flying.
 For example, a sequence showing Superman flying over a rocky hill (a shot of Stoney Point in Southern California's San Fernando Valley) was used at least once in almost every episode of the first serial.

 Stunts

 Kirk Alyn's stunt double was Paul Stader.
 He had to perform only one stunt in the entire serial, leaping from the back of a truck.
-He almost broke his leg during this stunt, and had to leave the production.
-Stader returned in the 1950 sequel serial Atom Man vs. Superman with screen credit as "Killer Lawson.”
+He almost broke his leg during this stunt and had to leave the production.
+Stader returned in the 1950 sequel serial Atom Man vs. Superman, where he was credited as Killer Lawson.